rjmags1/algorithms-practice/leetcode/180_consecutive_numbers.md

 ```

 ## Notes
 - Much faster because the effect of this kind of aliasing and duplication of the same table in the `FROM` clause essentially copies `Logs` and attaches it to itself so it is easy to reference the next row and the next next row.
+The columns of the first row `l1` is adjacent to the columns of the second row of `l2` and the columns of the third row of `l3` in the table that gets selected from. __This is a tertiary Cartesian product of the rows of Logs__ (https://en.wikipedia.org/wiki/Cartesian_product).